French healthcare industry

 France has also several leading European players in the field of nursing homes, with a strong experience in caring for elderly people with heavy requirements (Alzheimer’s disease, psychiatric disorders, etc.).

 Nowadays 12 Clubs Santé contribute to promote the French healthcare knowledge and excellence worldwide.
-They are based in China, Russia, Brazil, Algeria, Italia, Turkey, South Korea, Mexico, Tunisia, Vietnam and Morocco.
+They are based in China, Russia, Brazil, Algeria, Italia, Turkey, South Korea, Mexico, Tunisia, Gulf Council, Vietnam and Morocco.